 - UpPTS is not used for NPUSCH or NPRACH.

-- DwPTS and UpPTS in special configuration 10 is not used for transmissions.
+- DwPTS and UpPTS in special subframe configuration 10 is not used for transmissions.

+- On an NB-IoT carrier for which higher-layer parameter operationModeInfo indicates inband-SamePCI or inband-DifferentPCI, or higher-layer parameter inbandCarrierInfo is present, DwPTS in special subframe configuration 0 and 5 is not used for NPDCCH and NPDSCH transmission.

 Annex B